-| Bulding Address: | 330 West 72nd Street, New York NY 10023 |
+| Building Address: | 330 West 72nd Street, New York NY 10023 |

-| Building Alternate address: | 330 W 72nd St |
+| Building Alternate Address: | 330 W 72nd St |

 | Zip Code: | 10023 |